 Vegan Apple Crumble is the best of all worlds:

-- It is easy to make and requires little preparation.
+- It;s easy to make and requires little preparation.

-- It is an inviting, sweet dessert with that perfect crumbling texture.
+- An inviting, sweet dessert with that perfect crumbling texture.
 It is finger-licking good!

 - It is healthier than your store-bought apple pie and one hundred percent vegan!

-- It's super easy to make in the slow cooker.
+- Super easy to make in the slow cooker.

 Yellow Cake Mix